 Figure 2.
-Duck curve energy demand over the course of a day for the western U.S.
+Duck curve energy demand over the course of a day for the western U.S. Courtesy of the California Independent System Operator (CAISO).

 Technical analysis conducted by state and tribal fisheries managers concludes that the spill operations outlined in the Spill Agreement will roughly equal (in 2019) or exceed (in 2020 and 2021) fish survival rates obtained through 2018 court-ordered spill operations, which required spill to existing TDG standards of 115% TDG as measured in dam forebays and 120% TDG as measured in dam tailraces on the lower Snake and Columbia rivers.
 At the same time, the Spill Agreement spill operations will maintain or improve power generation revenue relative to 2018 operations.